kaixindelele/DRLib/README.md

     pip install -r pip_requirement.txt
     ```

+    If installation of mpi4py fails, try the following command(Only this one can be installed successfully!):
+    ```bash
+    conda install mpi4py
+    ```

 4. Install tensorflow-gpu=1.14.0
     ```bash
     conda install tensorflow-gpu==1.14.0 # if you have a CUDA-compatible gpu and proper drivers